 The days of one computer-one server are far behind for businesses who have adopted versatile cloud technology.
-Employees have the ability to access information and software anytime and anywhere, using their favorite devices.
+Employees can access information and software anytime and anywhere, using their favorite devices.
 Adding mobility so employees can achieve productive results in or out of the office has a significant positive effect on the bottom line.

-In any successful business growth happens.
-The cloud allows a business to expand application resources and data storage capabilities without the need for heavy investment in on-premise hardware and the human resources needed to keep them online.
+In any successful business, growth happens.
+The cloud allows a business to expand application resources and data storage capabilities without heavy investment in on-premise hardware and the human resources needed to keep them online.
 Conversely, in the case of a downturn in the economic cycle, a business doesn't find itself covering the cost of idle resources.

 Scalability in the cloud allows the increase (or reduction) of the virtual machine capacity created to handle business applications.
-When required, a "scale-up" ( scaling vertically) can be achieved by increasing the size of the virtual machine.
-Another option would be to "scale out" (scaling horizontally) where additional virtual machines are created to divide the increased load between them.
+When required, a "scale-up" ( scaling vertically) can be achieved by increasing the virtual machine's size.
+Another option would be to "scale-out" (scaling horizontally), where additional virtual machines are created to divide the increased load between them.

-Skepticism concerning security on the cloud may have deterred some small businesses from making the move in the past, but cloud providers have long since responded to the issue.
+Skepticism concerning security on the cloud may have deterred some small businesses from moving in the past, but cloud providers have long since responded to the issue.
 "Secure Cloud is no Longer an Oxymoron" is the title of a 2017 Business.com article.
-The article points out that these days security doesn't need to be a major concern as long as executives put the effort into choosing appropriate architecture and security options, as well as vetting potential vendors.
+The article points out that these days security does not need to be a primary concern as long as executives put effort into choosing appropriate architecture and security options, and vetting potential vendors.

 Small Businesses Go Head-to-Head With Major Corporations

 Cloud platforms and plug-in services can allow small businesses to reach markets once accessible to only major corporations, according to the Intuit study.
-The study cites as an example AirBnB which provides a community infrastructure that allows individuals to access a mass market.
+The study cites AirBnB, which provides a community infrastructure that allows individuals to access a mass market.